elliotlarson/dev-notes/golang-delve-notes.md

 # ctrl-d to exit
 ```

-If you are debugging an application that doesn't take in command line arguments the command to start a debugging session is:
+If you are debugging an application that doesn't take in command line arguments the command, to start a debugging session is:

 ```bash
 $ sudo dlv debug